GPU Artifacting Examples, How to Test, and Fixes

 Color shifts

-If colors on your screen start looking weird, like they’re the wrong shade, that could also be a sign of GPU artifacting.
-This might happen if there’s something wrong with how your GPU handles colors or if the card itself is damaged.
+If colors on your screen start looking wrong, like if they’re showing the wrong shades, that could also be a sign of GPU problems.

 GPU Artifacting example color shifts part of the screen